Code-Institute-Submissions/soycat999-django-project-4/README.md

 ### (ii) Features to implement in the future
 In the future, I would like to create a function for the unique steam ID to be sent to the users email address once they have successfully completed payment.

-I would also like to include option to edit and update reviews.
+I would also like to include an option to edit and update reviews.

 Another feature to implement in the future includes allowing registered and logged in users who have created their reviews to only edit and update their reviews - they will not be able to edit other users' reviews.